Spain's Dual-Regulator Crypto Framework — MiCA Transition

 4–8 weeksDevelop the complete CNMV application: business plan with 3-year financials, compliance documentation (AML/CFT policies, IT security, governance), organizational structure with fit & proper declarations for directors and significant shareholders, capital evidence, and description of all planned activities under MiCA Article 60.
 Documentation should be in Spanish.

-6–10 weeksFile the CNMV CASP authorization application along with the application fee.
+6–10 weeksFile the CNMV CASP authorisation application along with the application fee.
 The CNMV reviews the complete application, including background checks on key persons and assessment of the business plan and compliance framework.
 CNMV review of complete applications typically takes 2–4 months.
 CNMV may request additional information — respond promptly in Spanish.

-2–4 monthsThe CNMV issues the CASP authorization.
+2–4 monthsThe CNMV issues the CASP authorisation.
 Commence operations.
 Maintain the Banco de España VASP registration (annual update required).
 Ongoing obligations include annual CNMV reports, audited financial statements, AML/CFT annual review, Travel Rule compliance, and CNMV advertising notifications for mass marketing campaigns.
 EU passporting to other member states can begin immediately.

 | Item | Details | Approx. Cost |